open-edge-insights/video-analytics/README.md

         }]

     NOTE: No other UDFs need to be used along with this config such as dummy UDF or PCB filter UDF etc...
+    NOTE: For testing with MYRIAD or HDDL device, user need to use frozen_inference_graph_fp16.xml & frozen_inference_graph_fp16.bin files from the same path.
     ```
     **Docker-Compose file Change**